aboueim/stock-analysis/README.md

 ### Purpose

-To help Steve's parents to decide on which tickers to invest.
+To help Steve's parents to decide on available which investment options.

 ## Analysis